b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 is filled with `undef`s (undefined values, some garbage) as placeholders.
 The size of the new vector is calculated by the [binomial](https://docs.julialang.org/en/v1/base/math/#Base.binomial) function.
-It is applied in the form `binomial(numValuesToChooseFrom, numValsPerGroup)` and returns the number of possible groups of a given size.
+It is applied in the form `binomial(n, k)` where `n` is number of values to choose from and `k` is number of values per gruop.
+The function returns the number of possible groups of a given size.
 The rest is just iteration (`for` loops) over the indexes (`eachindex`) of the `names` vector to get all the possible pairs.
 Let's quickly check if the function works as expected.

 ```jl
 s = """